 Sleep…one of the main challenges that I get asked about as a health professional.
 How to get a good nights sleep?
 It seems to evade every other person out there…but getting a goodnight’ss sleep is easier than you may have thought!
 This has more to do with what these relaxation techniques are doing inside our bodies, rather than simply putting us in more of a relaxed state.
 The key is not only to fall asleep, but to stay asleep, and here’s the nutshell of how and why it will happen.

-The body is a machine, and functions, or malfunctions, based on what we are exposing it to, how we are treating it, and often times, simply not being aware of how our internal processes work!
-Our hormones control all physical and chemical processes that take place in the entire body.
+The Healthy Body is a machine, and functions, or malfunctions, based on what we are exposing it to, how we are treating it, and often times, simply not being aware of how our internal processes work!
+Our hormones control all physical and chemical processes that take place in the entire Healthy Body.
 We have many different hormones that all play a key roll in how our bodies are functioning, and when these are in balance, sleep is effortless!
 When they are not, it seems nothing we do will yield a better slumber.
 First of all, we have two different hormones that regulate our sleeping patterns.
 Cortisol and Melatonin.
 Not only is Cortisol our fight or flight stress hormone, but it’s also the hormone that tells our bodies that it’s time to wake up, and stay awake!
-Melatonin is the hormone we need to tell our body that it’s time for rest and repair.
+Melatonin is the hormone we need to tell our Healthy Body that it’s time for rest and repair.

 Here are some excellent relaxation techniques that help to keep these two partners in balance for the best sleep ever:

 1. Turn off all artificial light (including screens) by 8pm.